solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

     ![Alt text](media/02_04_query_02.png)

     > Note the use of the parenthesis.
-The old way (shown above) was to not utilize parenthesis and is only for backwards compatibility.
+The old way (shown above) did not utilize parenthesis and is only for backwards compatibility.
 Newer options such as `GENERIC_PLAN` will only work with the new syntax.

 As you can see above, you can use parameter placeholders like `$1` instead of an unknown or variable value.
 However, there are certain restrictions: